-Brown Sugar and Cinnamon Streusel Muffins Recipe
+Brown Sugar Cinnamon Streusel Muffins Recipe

 These Cinnamon Streusel Muffins are made with brown sugar for a moist cake texture and a buttery crumble on top.
 Each muffin has a cinnamon swirl in the middle that makes every bite delicious.
+A vanilla glaze is drizzled on top to bring it all together.

 This small batch muffin recipe is so delicious and easy to make that you’ll want to make it every day.